dlpazs/Face/DeepFaceRecognition.md

 canonical coordinates.
 Third, the FR module is implemented with these aligned face images.

--  FR can be categorized as face verification and face identification.
-In either scenario, a set of known subjects is initially enrolled in the system (the gallery), and during testing, a new subject (the probe) is presented.
-Face verification computes one-to-one similarity between the gallery and probe to determine whether the two images are of the same subject, whereas face identification computes one-to-many similarity to determine the specific identity of a probe face.
-When the probe appears in the gallery identities, this is referred to as **closed-set identification**; when the probes include those who are not in the gallery, this is **open-set identification**
+Face recognition can be categorized as face verification and face identification.
+In either scneario, a tet of known subjects enrolled into the system (the gallery), and during testing, a new subject (probe) is presented.

+- Face Verification : computes one-to-one similarity between the gallery and probe to determine if two images are the same.
+- Face Identification : computes one-to-many similarity to determine the specific identity of a probe face.
+- **Closed-set identification** : when the probe appears in the gallery identities, this is referred to as a closed-set identification.
+- **Open-set identification** : when the probes include those who are not in the gallery this is open-set.

 ## B. Components of Face Recognition